H-DNA/MPiSC/report/chapters/distributed-queues/index.typ

         + The index of the first undequeued entry.
         + Hosted at the dequeuer.
       + `Last`: `remote<uint64_t>`
-        + The index of the last unenqueued entry.
+        + The index of the first unenqueued entry.
         + Hosted at the dequeuer.
       + `Data`: `remote<data_t*>`
         + An array of `data_t` of some known capacity.